Exclusive: Oil-by-rail project for shut California refinery nears approval

 But proposals have faced lengthy delays for comprehensive environmental reviews, public input, and revisions.

-Valero Energy Corp, the largest U.S. refiner, postponed its plans to send crude by rail to its San Francisco-area refinery because of such delays, and withdrew permit applications for a similar project at its Los Angeles plant.
+Valero Energy Corp, the largest U.S. refiner, postponed its plans to rail crude to its San Francisco-area refinery because of such delays, and withdrew permit applications for a similar project at its Los Angeles plant.

 Kinder Morgan Energy Partners operates the state’s most substantial oil-by-rail facility at a terminal in Richmond, which handles up to 72,000 bpd.
 Local planners last year approved, without an environmental review, a revised ethanol offloading permit to allow the terminal to handle crude.
 But opponents are suing to temporarily shut it down and force that kind of review.

-Tesoro Corp faces similar growing opposition for a 360,000-bpd railport project in southwest Washington state that could ship crude to California refineries by tanker.
+Tesoro Corp faces similar growing opposition for a 360,000-bpd railport project in southwest Washington state that could move railed-in crude to California refineries by tanker.

 That could let California refiners - which includes Tesoro’s Los Angeles-area plant - replace more than 40 percent of more expensive imported oil with North American crudes if all of it were shipped to the state.